gunlinux/Hitman-C-47-AutoSplitter/README.md

 # Scriptable Auto Splitter: Advanced Settings

 ● You can select exactly which maps you would like it to auto split (by default every level is checked)

-● "Game Time" option removes loading times when switched to Game Time comparison in livesplit (unchecked by default) {EXPERIMENTAL}